CALENDAR Timeline in process

 birth of Christ and is observed in most countries on December 25.

-the French).
-Christian churches throughout the world hold special
+(from the French).
+Christian churches throughout the world hold

-services on Christmas Day to give thanks for the birth of Christ.
-In
+special services on Christmas Day to give thanks for the birth of

-addition to religious observances, Christmas is a time of merrymaking
+Christ.
+In addition to religious observances, Christmas is a time of

-and shiny or-naments, the tree plays an important part in the
+with colored lights and shiny ornaments, the tree plays an important

-celebration.
-Mistletoe was sacred to the Druids, priests of ancient
+part in the celebration.
+Mistletoe was sacred to the Druids, priests

-Britain and Gaul.
-The Norse used holly and the Yule log to keep away
+of ancient Britain and Gaul.
+The Norse used holly and the Yule log

-evil spirits.
-Gifts were exchanged during the Roman celebration of the
+to keep away evil spirits.
+Gifts were exchanged during the Roman

 (HN, 12/25/99)